Edith Haisman: Aboard the Titanic

-Edith’s and Elizabeth's feet were drenched in the lifeboat's excess water, eventually leaving them numb.
-Both of them were rescued by the RMS Carpathia the next morning; however, they had difficulty walking, and waited for the circulation to return to their feet.
-They rushed to the rail each time a new lifeboat was picked up, in hopes that Thomas was saved.
+Edith's and Elizabeth's feet were drenched in the lifeboat after a leak sprung up and began taking in water, eventually leaving them numb.
+Along with other passengers, they were transferred to another boat by Fifth Officer Harold Lowe, who returned to the wrecksite with Boat No. 14 with a small crew to assist him.
+Both of them were rescued by the next morning; however, they had difficulty walking and waited for the circulation to return to their feet.
+They rushed to the rail each time a new lifeboat was picked up, in hopes that Thomas had been saved.

 Her father did not survive, and his body, if recovered, was never identified.
 Her last memory of him was that he was dressed in an Edwardian dinner jacket while smoking a cigar and sipping brandy on the deck, as she and her mother were being lowered in the lifeboat.
-Upon arrival in New York City, they stayed at the Junior League House, before traveling to Seattle to live with her aunt, Josephine Acton.
+Upon arrival in New York City, they stayed at the Junior League House before traveling to Seattle to live with her aunt, Josephine Acton.
 They soon returned to Cape Town, where she lived with relatives after her mother remarried, and moved to Rhodesia.

 Marriage and children

 In May 1917, at the age of 20, Edith met Frederick Thankful Haisman, and they were married six weeks later, on 30 June.
-Their first child, a boy, was born in August 1918, and would be followed by nine more children.
+Their first child, a boy, was born in August 1918 and would be followed by nine more children.
 They lived in South Africa and Australia before settling in Southampton.
 Frederick died in 1977, shortly after he and Edith celebrated their diamond wedding anniversary at Rhinefield House in the New Forest.
 She was survived by six of her children (four sons and two daughters) and more than 30 grandchildren and great-grandchildren.

 Memorials

-On 15 April 1995, Haisman, aged 98, was present with fellow survivor, Eva Hart, aged 90, at the opening of a memorial garden at the National Maritime Museum in Greenwich, London, where a granite monument commemorating the 83rd anniversary of the sinking was erected.
+On 15 April 1995, Haisman, aged 98, was present with fellow survivor Eva Hart, aged 90, at the opening of a memorial garden at the National Maritime Museum in Greenwich, London, where a granite monument commemorating the 83rd anniversary of the sinking was erected.

 In August 1996, at the age of 99, she joined fellow survivors Michel Marcel Navratil and Eleanor Johnson on a cruise to the location of the Titanics wreck, where attempts were made to bring a large portion of its hull to the surface.
 Before leaving the site, she threw a rose into the ocean where her father had died 84 years earlier.
 There is also a road named after her in Freemantle, Southampton, England.
 In 1991, George Tullock of RMS Titanic Inc. presented her with her father's pocket watch, which had been retrieved from the sea bed.
 She had last seen it on 15 April 1912, when he waved goodbye to his wife and daughter as they left aboard lifeboat 14.
 They never saw him again, and he presumably went down with the ship.
 The watch was lent to Haisman "for life"; when she died five years later, it was reclaimed by RMS Titanic Inc.